 - Where you studied and the degree of education that you have;

 - Your licenses and certifications, as well as volunteer experience;

 - The projects you’ve worked on.

-This type of advertising allows you to drilldown your ideal audience to such an extent that you describe them exactly the way you want them to be – and LinkedIn does the work for you.
-(Of course, with the limitations of the platform, as it is quite professionally-oriented and does not contain as personal data as Facebook does).
+This type of advertising allows you to drilldown your ideal audience to such an extent that you describe them exactly the way you want them to be.
+How awesome is that?

 Your First Campaign – Setting an Audience